 Please see "Certain Relationships and Related Transactions" for a discussion of Mr. Baum's employment agreement and warrants.
 All independent directors are paid an annual retainer of \$18,000, paid semi-annually, and 36,000 stock options, with an exercise price equal to the market price on the date of the grant.
 One-third of each independent director's stock options are exercisable on the date of grant, one-third become exercisable on the first anniversary of the date of grant, and one-third become exercisable on the second anniversary of the date of grant.
-In addition, the independent directors are paid \$1,000 in cash for each meeting of the Board of Directors attended, and paid \$500 in cash for each telephonic Board of Directors meeting.
-Additionally, the independent directors who are members of a committee of the Board of Directors are paid \$500 in cash for each committee meeting attended, or \$750 in cash for each committee meeting attended if that independent director is the committee chairman.
-Upon formation of the Audit Committee of the Board of Directors, it is the Company's intention to pay the chairman of the Audit Committee an annual retainer of \$2,500, paid semi-annually.
+In addition, the independent directors are paid \$1,000 in cash for each telephonic Board of Directors meeting.
+Additionally, the independent directors who are members of a committee of the Board of Directors are paid \$500 in cash for each for each committee meeting attended, or \$750 in cash for each committee meeting attended if that independent director is the committee chairman.
+In addition, the chairman of the Audit Committee is paid, semi-annually, an annual retainer of \$2,500.